albenleo/Teacher_CURD/README.md

 ## Installation Guide

-Requirement to run this project
+Requirement to run this project:
 - PHP > 8,
 - Laravel > 11,
 - Composer lastest version
-- zip/unzip software (Preferable 7zip)
+- zip/unzip software (Preferably 7zip)

-Clone or Download this project to the local System with the above configaration
+Clone or download this project to the local system with the above configuration.

-Run the following commands
+Run the following commands:
 - change .env.example to .env (inside this page setup the DB configuration as in DB_HOST, DB_PORT, DB_DATABASE, DB_USERNAME, DB_PASSWORD)
 - composer install
 - php artisan migrate